 8. Save Power

-Many Android devices come with built-in battery saving feature, like Sony has “Stamina” and “Ultra Stamina” mode that cut additional background services in order to save battery.
+Many Android devices come with built-in battery-saving features.
+Sony, for example, has “Stamina” and “Ultra Stamina” modes that halt background processes in order to save battery.
 You can do it by yourself by adding this code.

 ro.mot.eri.losalert.delay=1000 //this may brake tethering ro.ril.power_collapse=1 pm.sleep_mode=1 wifi.supplicant_scan_interval=180 ro.mot.eri.losalert.delay=1000 power_supply.wakeup=enable ro.config.hw_fast_dormancy=1 ro.config.hw_power_saving=1